5outh/WeekOfPragmas/Posts/ListComprehensions.md

                    ]
 ```

-This will produce this function:
+This will produce the expression:

 ```haskell
 zipWith3 (\(x, y, z) -> x + y * z) [0..10] [10..20] [20..30]